gugarosa/cmpipe/doc/source/cookbook.rst

 |NAME| cookbook
 ===============

-A pipeline algorithm is implemented using classes from the :mod:`mpipe` module.
+A pipeline algorithm is implemented using classes from the :mod:`cmpipe` module.
 The building blocks of pipelines map to specific Python objects:

  +---------------------+-------------------------------------+